iamshadmirza/BlogsByShad/blogs/class-vs-functions/class-vs-functions.md

 Sometimes, we have to do some calculations in our application which requires to treat functions as entities.
 >The idea is to treat functions as values and pass functions like data.
 This way we can combine different functions to create new functions with new behavior.

-Here, comes the concept of Higher-Order Function.
-I really expect your interviewer to ask what is Hight-Order Function.
+Here comes the concept of Higher-Order Function.
+I really expect your interviewer to ask *What is Hight-Order Function*.
 So,
 ### What's Higher-Order Function?
 When we talk about higher-order functions, we mean a function that either:
 * takes one or more functions as arguments, or